OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Methods

 From Equation~\eqref{eq:argument-to-image}, we see that $M_{l+1} = M = \sum_{0\leq k \leq N} \alpha(\phi_k)$.
 If no skip connections are used, $N_l = N = |\mathbf{\Phi}|$.
 If skip connections are used, however, $N_l$ grows as $l$ increases.
 We demonstrate how the scaling grows as follows.

 Let $u$ be the number of inputs and $v$ be the number of outputs.
-When learning connections from images to arguments at layer $l$ ($1 \leq l \leq L$) there will be skip connections from the images of the previous $l-1$ layers $1,\dots,l-1$.
-Hence each layer produces the following list of numbers of images $\{u+(i+1)N\}_{i=0}^{L}.$ We learn linear layers from these images to arguments, and the number of arguments is always $M$.
-Thus, in total we have the following number of parameters:
+When learning connections from images to arguments at layer $l$ ($1 \leq l \leq L$), there will be skip connections from the images of the previous $l$ layers $0,1,\dots,l-1$.
+Hence the $i$th layer has an image size of $u+iN,$ as shown in Figure \ref{fig:mesh2}.
+We learn linear layers from these images to arguments, and the number of arguments is always $M$.
+Thus, in total, we have the following number of parameters:

-Along with the added inputs and constants, this description fully specifies the mathematical structure of our architecture.
+Note that in the above discussion we assume that $M$ remains constant.
+However, to be able to represent all functions up to a particular depth, we must repeat primitives in earlier layers, causing $M$ to grow exponentially.
+For small numbers of layers, this is not problematic.
+If a larger expression depth is required, one can avoid primitives and increase the number of layers beyond what is necessary.
+This makes additional copies of each primitive available for use without requiring an exponential growth in the layer size.